 The creators of Damon System braces claim that their patients usually don't need tooth extractions or palatal expanders as part of their treatment.

 Sometimes, orthodontists will need to use a power chain; a rubber band that connects your brackets.
 It pulls on your teeth with a lot more pressure than the self-ligating braces do on their own.
 This means that this part of the treatment can cause greater discomfort to patients – but on the plus side, it speeds up the whole process.

 How long do Damon braces take to work?

-You might start to see results quite quickly; sometimes within just a few weeks of starting treatment.
-Your overall treatment time will depend on the condition of your teeth to begin with, but Damon system braces can usually make treatment about six months faster than traditional fixed braces.
+You may start to see results quite quickly; sometimes within just a few weeks of starting treatment.
+Damon system braces can usually make treatment several months faster than traditional fixed braces.
+However, your overall treatment time will depend on the condition of your teeth to begin with.

 Damon braces pros and cons

 Damon System braces have gained popularity quite steadily since their introduction to the UK market because of the various benefits they offer compared to other kinds of brace: